Benjamin-Roger/tennis/back/README.md

 On startup, it fetches and stores data in memory.
 This data is fetched from:
 - l'Atelier's API for general player data
+  - on failure, the app will use a local file as fallback
 - WTA and ATP data for missing information (birthday/age) from https://github.com/JeffSackmann/tennis_atp and https://github.com/JeffSackmann/tennis_wta

 ## Launch the application